pglevy/piano-playground/index.md

 {: .h3-mktg .border-0 .mb-0}

 - Piano Adventures series by Faber
-- Miss Sophia’s Piano Playground hand-outs
+- Ms. Sophia’s Piano Playground hand-outs
 {: .f3}

 ## Where do we get the books and other materials?
 {: .h3-mktg .border-0 .mb-0}

-We will have the books, headphones, and binder ready for purchase on your first day of class!
+We will have the books, headphones, and binders ready for purchase on your first day of class!
 {: .f3}

 ## What will classes be like?